 Excluding Referrers and Search Terms

 Users may exclude certain referring sources or organic search terms from reports by setting these exclusions at the property level.

 To prevent "self-referrals" in web measurement, where sessions are attributed to a referral from your own domain, users should add the hostnames they are measuring, as well as the hostnames of any third-party payment gateways, as excluded referrers.
 Learn how to exclude a referrer and exclude search terms.

 Processing flow chart

-The following flow chart shows how dimension values are determined based on campaign and traffic source parameters sent to Google Analytics in a single hit.
+The following flow chart shows how dimension values are determined based on campaign and traffic source parameters sent to Analytics in a single hit.